HIGHLIGHTS: Ira Sohn Investment Conference in New York

-NEW YORK, May 8 (Reuters) - High-profile money managers raised red flags about the loose monetary policies taking place around the world at the annual Sohn Investment Conference, a closely watched charitable event, on Wednesday.
+NEW YORK, May 8 (Reuters) - High-profile money managers raised red flags on the loose monetary policies taking place around the world at the annual Ira Sohn Investment Conference, a closely watched charitable event, on Wednesday.

 The event, which raises money for pediatric cancer research, is where big-name hedge fund managers come to share their “best ideas” with other wealthy investors.